 Core Process:Melted and heated solid acrylic particles are extruded continuously in sheet form through a slot die, similar to squeezing to othpaste.
 The sheets are subsequently rapidly flattened, molded, and cooled down by carefully controlled cooling rollers.

-Advantages of Performance: Extremely tight sheet thickness tolerances, high dimensional stability (less prone to warping), low internal stress, high productivity, and cost benefits.
+Advantages: Extremely narrow sheet thickness tolerances, high dimensional stability (fewer warped), low internal stresses, good productivity, cost benefits.

-To those working with laser processing acrylic, an understanding of the inherent differencein engraving and cutting performance between extruded and cast acrylic is crucial because this directly influences the quality an dusability of the final product.
+To those who process acrylic by laser, an awareness of the intrinsic difference in cutting and engraving capacity between extruded and cast acrylic is critical because this determines directly the quality and usability of the final product.

 Cast Acrylic vs. Extruded Acrylic Laser Processing Performance Comparison Chart